Yiiinsh/predator-prey-model/doc/document.md

 ## Usage
 ### Basic
 After you have successfully build our project, you can find executables in **client/shell/target/shell-1.0.0-simulation/shell-1.0.0/** .
-We have provided a startup script named __simulation.sh__ which you can find in the same directory.You can either invoke by the shell script __./simulation.sh__ with flags or by __java -jar  client/shell/target/shell-1.0.0-simulation/shell-1.0.0/simulation.jar__ with flags.Command provided by our program is shown below:
+We have provided a startup script named __simulation.sh__ which you can find in the same directory.You can either invoke by the shell script __./simulation.sh__ with flags or by __java -jar  client/shell/target/shell-1.0.0-simulation/shell-1.0.0/simulation.jar__ with flags.
+For instance, you can run the program with __./simulation.sh -f file.dat -i 100 -r__ inside the directory __client/shell/target/shell-1.0.0-simulation/shell-1.0.0/__ where __file.dat__ is the path to your landscape file.
+Command provided by our program is shown below:

 ![usage](img/usage.png)